alexrenda/Omacs/README.md

 * Content-sensitive editing modes, including support for a variety of file types including plain text and OCaml source code.

 * Highly customizable, using OCaml code to replace or supplement built-in Omacs functionality.
+Our plan is to have this interpreted at run time, using Ocaml's built in interpreter (i.e. whatever the toplevel / utop uses).
+If this isn't feasible, we will make it so that the new functionality can be easily compiled in, but ideally we want to have it be interpreted.

+    * This code will have the option of adding new keyboard shortcuts, overriding core functions, and adding hooks onto previously existing functions

 * Some number of other extensions to show the extent of what can be implemented with Omacs.
 This will possibly include a rudimentary mail client or webbrowser.